jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Scope

-- A dedicated filesystem for the archive store on test hosts, or at minimum a store that is not on the root filesystem, with a threshold that reports before the root filesystem is endangered.
+- `make conf.storage`: after creating the store directories, compare the mount point of `ARCHAPPL_STORAGE_TOP` with that of `/` through `df -P`, and print a warning when they are the same; also print a warning when `ARCHAPPL_STORAGE_TOP`, resolved with `cd -P` and `pwd -P` after the directories exist, equals or lies under `/home`, `/root` or the equally resolved home directory of the user running `make`, matched on whole path components so a store under a symbolic link into a home is caught; the target still succeeds in every case (D26).
+Both checks run through `$(SUDOBASH)`, the privilege that created the directories, since an unprivileged caller cannot resolve or `df` a store under `/root`; the invoking user's home is taken from Make's `$(HOME)` before that call, so it does not depend on whether `sudo` keeps `HOME`.
+- The launcher's `health` check, run by the existing health timer (M23): after the four instance lines, one line
+  `storage path=<top> mount=<mount point> use=<n>% threshold=<t>%` followed by
+  `PRESENT`, `FAIL storage-threshold` at or above `ARCHAPPL_STORAGE_ALARM_PERCENT` (a Make variable, default 85, rendered into `archappl.conf`), or `ERROR storage-unreadable` when `df` cannot read it.
+  A storage FAIL keeps exit 1 and an ERROR exit 2, with ERROR taking precedence as today; the verdict line names each cause:
+  `health FAIL one-or-more-invalid-instances`, `health FAIL storage-threshold`, or both joined by `;` when both hold.
+When `archappl.conf` cannot be read or loaded, the instance lines already report `ERROR <cause>`; the storage line is then `storage path=- ERROR <the same cause>`, since the store path is unknown.
+When the configuration loads but the runtime paths are invalid, the store path is known and the storage line is produced as usual; on a non-Linux host no storage line is produced.
+While the appliance is inactive or stopping the scheduled check skips as today and the storage line is not
+  produced: a stopped appliance does not fill its store.
-- `docs/README.install.md`: name the storage volume among the host prerequisites, which today it does not.
+- `docs/README.install.md`: name the storage volume among the host prerequisites (a filesystem other than root and outside any user home, sized by the site) and the warnings and alarm;
+  `docs/technicaldocs/README.systemd.md`: the storage line of `health`, the verdict wording by cause, and the exit table, whose exit 1 then covers a store at or above the threshold as well as invalid instances.

-Out of scope: production storage sizing and per-tier media selection; retention policy for real data; the reduction operators (`reducedata`, `pp`); and any change to the shipped default for real deployments.
-D21 scopes this row to the test environment.
+Out of scope: creating or mounting a volume (the host's, D26); production storage sizing and per-tier media selection; retention policy for real data;
+the reduction operators (`reducedata`, `pp`).
+D21 scopes this row to the test environment; the warning and the alarm apply to every install.

 ##### Completion Criteria

+- `make conf.storage` prints the root-filesystem warning when the store is on the root filesystem and not when it is on another one, prints the user-home warning when the store lies under a user home and not otherwise, and succeeds in every case.
+- `archappl.bash health` prints the storage line; at or above the threshold it reports `FAIL storage-threshold` with the usage, exits 1 and the verdict line names the storage cause, and the health timer's journal shows it; below the threshold the verdict is unchanged; an instance failure and a storage failure together are both named.
-- On a test host the archive store is not on the root filesystem, and a threshold reports before the root filesystem is affected.
+- The host prerequisites name the storage volume, the two warnings and the alarm.
-- The host prerequisites state what the test environment requires.

 ##### Dependencies And Decisions

 - D18 (the findings come from the provisioned deployment runs).
 - D21 (scoped to the test environment first).
 - D23 (the ETL-timing half moved to M31, and its runtime test to M32).
+- D26 (warn and alarm only, including a store under a user home; the host places and sizes the store).
 - The fill rate is unknown until the pending load test reports disk growth with a PV sampling.
 That figure sets the threshold value; it does not change the shape of this work, so this row does not wait on it.